lupyuen/pinetime-rust-mynewt/rust/app/src/dfu.md

     MCUBoot shall access the External SPI Flash via Mynewt's driver for SPI Flash.
 See [`spiflash`](https://github.com/apache/mynewt-core/tree/master/hw/drivers/flash/spiflash)

-    PineTime Firmware Developers would also need to enhance the Image Management Command Handler (MCU Manager Library) to write firmware images to External SPI Flash.
+    PineTime Firmware Developers would also need to enhance the Image Management Command Handler (MCU Manager Library) to write firmware images to External SPI Flash (instead of Internal Flash).

 1. __Manual rollback of firmware images:__ We shall allow the PineTime Owner to roll back firmware images manually (in case the Owner decides that the new firmware isn't working properly).